 I arrive about five o’clock on a Thursday to find a canoe access area.
 I haven’t scouted the Indian River before my trip, proving a disastrous decision.
 We set up camp and enjoy the remoteness of this five site campground.
 It is set up on a first come first serve basis.
 Simply fill out an envelope and place your twenty dollars into it.
 We have our pick of sites and are the only people here tonight.

 We sleep fairly well despite the light show accompanied by rumbling thunder.
 When we wake up ,we pack the canoe and head down the slope of the valley.
 Our plan was to head north, up river.
 It is not a good plan, even if the website claims this to be a slow moving river.
 The current is plenty strong and any attempt to paddle up river is futile.
-We decide to give up and do some site seeing in Munising instead.
+We decide to give up and do some sight seeing in Munising instead.

 We strap the canoe to the car and head out.
 As we drive the canoe is shifting above, as today calls for a high winds advisory.
 We make it to Munising but not before I loose a foam foot that keeps the canoe from sliding..
 We make do and decide that we need to get the Canoe off of the car.
 So we drive to another Hiawatha National Forest campground known as Bay Furnace